guaix-ucm/rgblues/README.md

     - `rgbsearch_15m.csv`: stars belonging to the ~15 million star sample of C21 (with reliable RGB magnitude estimates)

-    - `rgbsearch_var.csv`: stars flagged as variable in DR2.
+    - `rgbsearch_var.csv`: objects flagged as variable in DR2.

-    - `rgbsearch_edr3.csv`: remaining stars in EDR3.
+    - `rgbsearch_edr3.csv`: remaining objects in EDR3.
 The RGB magnitude
       estimates of these objects can be potentially biased due to systematic effects introduced by interstellar extinction and non-solar metallicity.
 This file will typically contain many more stars than the `rgbsearch_15m.csv` selection.

   The three CSV files provide the same 10 parameters: